 Adjusting the Fit

-The VisiGuard® Face Shield is a revolutionary new product, primarily developed in response to the Covid-19 pandemic.
+The VisiGuard® 1.0 Face Shield with FlexBand is a revolutionary new product, primarily developed in response to the Covid-19 pandemic.
 The new line is an effective addition to your personal protection equipment (PPE) and will continue to be of service long after the pandemic subsides.
 One of the many benefits of the VisiGuard® Face Shield is it's ability to fit everyone.
-Here we share a couple of techniques on how to adjust to a fit that you find comfortable.
+Here we share a couple of techniques on how to adjust the VisiGuard 1.0 Face Shield with FlexBand to a fit that you find comfortable.

 Aptly defined as disposable, the VisiGuard® Face Shield may imply a one-time use to some, while to others there may be value in multiple uses of one shield.
 Especially in the times of the Covid-19 pandemic when supplies can run short, you may want to clean the face shield.
 The VisiGuard® Face Shield has been independently approved by the Infectious Disease Control Department of a major U.S. hospital system for in-hospital use.
 Here are a few tips that we hope you find helpful.
 And remember, the face shield is 100% recyclable!

 VisiGuard® Face Shields are made from PET, which passed ANSI Z87.1 D3 for splash and droplet protection.
 In addition, results of our in-house testing determined that repeated cleaning of a shield does not produce any degradation.
 The cleaning solutions used are commonly found in local stores.
 The recommended cleaners in order of preference are: